Be the first to hear about upcoming PF programs and events…

 The hybrid 47th Bay Area Playwrights Festival (BAPF47) welcomes four transformative playwrights who take us on a journey through inner and outer worlds, traversing time and space to REVIVE long-silenced voices, RESIST the forces that seek to oppress, and RENEW strength, healing, connection, and the power to create change.

-BAPF47 COHORT AND PLAYS
+BAPF47 COHORT AND PLAYS:

 HOWLING: A FAIRY TALE by Jordan Bird